 Consider Your Space

-The first thing to consider when choosing your perfect mattress size is the layout, room size, and measurements of your bedroom, studio, or vacation home.
-As important as sleep is, a mattress that is too large can suffocate the space in your bedroom, leaving you without the room you need to move around and, more importantly, relax.
+The first thing to consider when choosing your perfect bed size is the layout, room size, and measurements of your bedroom, studio, or vacation home.
+As important as sleep is, a bed that is too large can suffocate the space in your bedroom, leaving you without the room you need to move around and, more importantly, relax.

 Think of the Sleeper

-Even if you have space for a Full bed you might want to consider a Twin- or a Twin XL-size mattress for its price point.
-Not only are standard Twin mattresses more affordable than double beds, they also leave you the extra space you need to move around in the bedroom.
+Even if you have space for a Full bed you might want to consider a Twin- or a Twin XL-size for its price point.
+Not only are standard Twins more affordable than double beds, they also leave you the extra space you need to move around in the bedroom.

-Now that you have all the information you need to choose between a standard Twin-size mattress, a Twin XL, and a Full mattress, we are going to break down the differences between the three sizes to make your decision a little easier.
+Now that you have all the information you need to choose between a standard Twin-size, a Twin XL, and a Full mattress, we are going to break down the differences between Full and Twin and Twin XL to make your decision a little easier.
 Here we go…

 Choose a Standard Twin-Size Mattress if: